faqtly/whois/README.md

 ### Environment
 Now you need to set up the application configuration, specify the repository and your GitHub Access Token.
 You can either create your own `.env` file or use `.env.example`.
+Be sure to specify the number of repositories to be checked for each user.
+The higher the value, the better the result.
+It is recommended to set the value in the range of 5-10.

 *don't forget to remove .example :)